 Even a year later I’m still THRILLED with how this cake came together!
 This and my pumpkin are easily the best holiday cakes EVER (if I do say so myself) still trying to come up with the PERFECT Christmas cake….

-Start with 2 half’s of a ball pan baked (use a DENSE cake, fondant is heavy and you don’t want your cake to collape) and an 6 inch cheesecake (I use 1/4 of this cheesecake recipe).
-The ball pans are always a little short of creating a full circle, SO I like to use a cake, or in this case cheesecake, to give it the height I need to get that perfect circle.
+Anyway… Start with 2 half’s of a ball pan baked (use a DENSE cake, fondant is heavy and you don’t want your cake to collape) and an 6 inch cheesecake (I use 1/4 of this cheesecake recipe).
+The ball pans are always a little short of creating a full circle, SO I like to use a 6 inch cake, or in this case a 6 inch cheesecake, to give it the height I need to get that perfect circle.
 Carve the top of all three so they are perfectly flat.

-To get started cut a 4 inch circle off the bottom so you’ll have a flat bottom to work with. use ganache to stick it to a 4 inch cake board.
+Flip one over and cut a 4 inch circle off the bottom so you’ll have a flat bottom to work with. use ganache to stick it to a 4 inch cake board.
 Now frost that half with some ganache.

 Put the pot on to pot on top of the cake boards, cover it with ganache and stick the chocolate gold coins on.
-Then using dabs of the ganache add more coins until your happy with it.
+Then using dabs of the ganache add more coins, stacking until your happy with it.
 Roll out a long “snake” of fondant, and add it around the top of the pot.
 I use vodka, but you can also use clear vanilla when attaching fondant to fondant.